LivePersonInc/developer-center/pages/Documents/Reporting/KeyMessagingMetricsAPI/Methods/historical.md

 Name  | Description  | Type/Value
 :------------------- | :----------------------------------------------------------------------------- | :---------
-transfers  | Number of conversations that were _transferred_ in the time interval (aka during the hour before the timestamp value)  | value closedConversations  | Number of conversations that were _closed_ in the time interval  | value concludedConversations  | Number of conversations that were _concluded_ in the time interval  | value
+transfers  | Number of conversations that were _transferred_ in the time interval (aka during the hour before the timestamp value)  | Long closedConversations  | Number of conversations that were _closed_ in the time interval  | Long concludedConversations  | Number of conversations that were _concluded_ in the time interval.
+Concluded conversations comprises closed and forwarded conversations  | Long